tinywook/eleven-open/README.md

 # eleven-open
-Opensource version of Eleven Engine serverless platform
+Opensource version of the Eleven Engine serverless hosting platform